 Our badass team of female mountaineers is lead by Lyra Pierotti.
 As a certified AMGA and rock guide, she spends most of her time summiting mountains and traveling around the world.
 Taking on peaks rising high from Patagonia to Alaska, she's been adventuring for over a decade, going up tall rock walls and steep snow slopes.
 With a passion and commitment for venturing into the mountains, she's a perfect lead to test and provide feedback on women's mountaineering boots.

 Traveling all around the world, we've looked at a variety of mountaineer boot options.
 We've taken them through the "stuff" adventuring on ice, rock, and snow.
 We wore boots side-by-side on the same day with a team of women.
 We went through a variety of terrain features, smearing and trying each out with a pair of crampons.
 With an unbiased approach, we look at each pair of boots objectively and give our best recommendations for your next winter adventure.Related: How We Tested Mountaineering Boots for Women

 Analysis and Test Results

-Over miles of hiking, this really adds up to more effort and strain on your body.
-Therefore, lighter is better whenever possible, without sacrificing warmth and protection.
-The lightest boot in this review is the 3-season La Sportiva Trango S Evo - Women's which only has a ž shank instead of a full-length shank and also does not have a front toe welt, both of which save on weight.
-These boots are 23.3 ounces per boot for a size 39.5.
-The lightness of this boot makes them ideal for long, wintery approaches, but the lack of a toe-welt and fully rigid sole make them not work for vertical ice climbing.
+Over miles of hiking, this adds up to more effort and strain on your body.
+Therefore, lighter is better whenever possible—so long as it doesn't come at a cost to warmth and protection.
+The lightest boot in this review is the 3-season La Sportiva Trango Cube GTX - Women's which only has a ¾ shank instead of a full-length shank, does not have a front toe welt, and is not insulated, all of which save on weight.
+These boots are 21.9 ounces per boot for a size 39.5.
+The lightness of this boot makes them ideal for long approaches on trail, talus, and even on firm snow, and excellent on alpine rock—but they are not designed for vertical ice climbing, long snow routes, or winter climbs.
 The fully rigid boots all weigh more.

 Rock Climbing Ability